Welcome to the L Marks Limited’s (L Marks) privacy notice.

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances:

-• Where you have given us your express consent to do so.
+- Where you have given us your express consent to do so.

 - Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.

 PURPOSES FOR WHICH WE WILL USE YOUR PERSONAL DATA

-We have set out below, in a table format, a description of all the ways we plan to use your personal data, and which of the legal bases we rely on to do so.
-We have also identified what our legitimate interests are where appropriate.
 Note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your data.
-Please Contact us if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been set out in the table below.
+Please contact us if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been set out in the table below.

 |Purpose/Activity||Type of data||Lawful basis for processing including basis of legitimate interest|

-|To register you on our database||(a) Identity|
+|To register you on our database and on “The Bridge”||(a) Identity|

 |Where you have consented to us doing so.|